 The 4 CV output minijacks can output any source.
+Three sources can output at the same time, on each CV output.
 An output offset can also be set, to make it possible to "program" external CV devices.
 The output range is -5V to +5V.
-When notes are selected as the source (notes from a connected MIDI keyboard, the touch screen keyboard and the sequencer), the CV outputs can be scaled to 1V/oct and 1.2V/oct.
+When notes are selected as the source for Mod 1 (on P\2) (notes from a connected MIDI keyboard, the touch screen keyboard and the sequencer), the CV outputs can be scaled to 1V/oct and 1.2V/oct.